namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/simpleexplosion.gif)

 Another way I can enhance this was by adding shockwaves.
-A shockwave i just a circle outline that grows bigger and bigger and then disappears.
+A shockwave is just a circle outline that grows bigger and bigger and then disappears.
 I made small shockwaves appear when I hit an enemy and big shockwave appears when the enemy dies.

 ```lua
 function swave(ex, ey, mt)